starparvin/Getting-and-Cleaning-Data/README.md

 * Change working directory of R to the folder holding both data and the script.
 * To run the script type:  > source("run_analysis.R")
 * Alternatively you can run the script from command line: $Rscript run_analysis.R

-## The Output
+## Output
-* The Script will read the data, transform it and clean it according to the requirments and Write the clean
+The Script will read the data, transform it and clean it according to the requirments and Write the clean data into a file named: "tidy_clean_data.txt"